-Appraiser must send the Truth in Millage

-notification to all property owners in

-Alachua County.

-Tweedow Contombor 7 School Board of School Board of Alachua County holds

-Tuesday, September 7 Alachua County second public budget hearing.

-Pursuant to F.S.
-200.065, the tentative

-Communications budget must be posted on the authority's

-Wednesday, September 8 Communications Manager official website at least two days before the

-budget hearing and must remain on the

-website for at least 45 days.

-First public hearing of the proposed millage

-Monday, September 13 Deard of the Trust rate and the tentative budget.

-Monday, September 13 Board of the Trust With a July 1 Certification, the first hearing

-must be held between Sept 3-18, 2021.

-Alachua County Alachua County Board of County

-Tuesday, September 14 Board of County Commissioners hold first public budget

-Commissioners hearing.

-Advertisement of final hearing posted two

-Thursday, September 23 Clerk of the Trust to five days before the final hearing.

-mursuuy, september 25 Notice of Proposed Tax Increase OR Notice

-of Budget Hearin g AND Budget Summary.

-Communications Manager Preliminary adopted budget posted on the

-Thursday, September 23 authority's official website at least two days

-before the final budget hearing.

-Second public hearing of the final millage

-Monday, September 27 Board of the Trust rate and the final adopted budget.
-This must

-be held within 15 days following the first

-hearing.

-Alachua County Alachua County Board of County

-Tuesday, September 28 Board of County Commissioners hold second public budget

-Commissioners hearing.

-The taxing authority must forward the

-Thursday, September 30 resolution adopting the final millage rate to

-the Alachua County Property Appraiser, the

-Finance Alachua County Tax Collector, and the

-Department Florida Department of Revenue within three

-days of the final hearing.
-Receipt of the

-resolution is the official notification of the

-final millage rate.
+Appraiser must send the Truth in Millage notification to all property owners in Alachua County.
+Tuesday, September 7 School Board of School Board of Alachua County holds Tuesuuy, september / Alachua County second public budget hearing.
+Communications Manager Pursuant to F.S.
+200.065, the tentative budget must be posted on the authority's Wednesday, September 8 official website at least two days before the budget hearing and must remain on the website for at least 45 days.
+First public hearing of the proposed millage Monday, September 13 Board of the Trust rate and the tentative budget.
+2 With a July 1 Certification, the first hearing Alachus Court must be held between Sept 3-18, 2021.
+Tuesday Sentember 14 Alachua County Board of County Alachua County Board of County Commissioners hold first public hydrot Tuesday, September 14 Commissioners Commissioners hold first public budget hearing.
+Commissioners Advertisement of final hearing posted two Thursday, September 23 Clerk of the Trust to five days before the final hearing.
+Notice of Proposed Tax Increase OR Notice of Budget Hearing AND Budget Summary.
+Preliminary adopted budget posted on the Thursday, September 23 Communications authority's official website at least two days Manager before the final budget hearing.
+Second public hearing of the final millage Monday, September 27 Board of the Trust rate and the final adopted budget.
+This must Wionady, September 27 be held within 15 days following the first hearing.
+Alachua County Alachua County Board of County Tuesday, September 28 Board of County Commissioners hold second public budget Commissioners hearing.
+Thursday, September 30 The taxing authority must forward the resolution adopting the final millage rate to the Alachua County Property Appraiser, the Finance Alachua County Tax Collector, and the Department Florida Department of Revenue within three days of the final hearing.
+Receipt of the resolution is the official notification of the final millage rate.

-Friday, October 8 Clerk of the Trust Finance Department Within 30 days of the final hearing, each taxing authority must complete and submit the following forms to the Florida Department of Revenue: Certification of Compliance (Form DR-487) Provide proof of publication for all newspaper advertisements.
-Provide the entire page from each newspaper advertisement including the Budget Summary advertisement and the Notice of Proposed Tax Increase or Budget Hearing Advertisement.
-Submit the authority's resolution adopting the final millage rate, with percent change of rolled-back rate shown and the resolution adopting the final Adoption.
-Vote Record for Final Adoption of Millage Levy (Form DR-487V) A copy of the Certification of Final Taxable Value (Form DR-422) Monday, October 25 Communications Manager The final adopted budget must be posted on the authority's official website within 30 days after the adoption and must remain on the website for at least two years.
+Friday, October 8 Clerk of the Trust Finance Department Within 30 days of the final hearing, each taxing authority must complete and submit the following forms to the Florida Department of Revenue: 1) Certification of Compliance (Form DR-487) a) Provide proof of publication for all newspaper advertisements. b) Provide the entire page from each newspaper advertisement including the Budget Summary advertisement and the Notice of Proposed Tax Increase or Budget Hearing Advertisement. c) Submit the authority's resolution adopting the final millage rate, with percent change of rolled-back rate shown and the resolution adopting the final budget, indicating order of adoption.
+2) Vote Record for Final Adoption of Millage Levy (Form DR-487V) 3) A copy of the Certification of Final Taxable Value (Form DR-422) Monday, October 25 Communications Manager The final adopted budget must be posted on the authority's official website within 30 days after the adoption and must remain on the website for at least two years.
 Monday, November 1 Clerk of the Trust Return original copy of the complete Certification of Final Taxable Value (Form DR-422) to the Alachua County Property Appraiser.
 October - December Executive Director The governing body of the authority, pursuant to F.S.
 189.016(6) citing F.S.
 200.065, dictates that any budget amendment that increases or decreases the overall budget after 60 days of the passing of the final budget, must be passed by resolution, posted on the website within 5 days and remain there for two years.

-Forms delivered to the Alachua County Property Appraiser (ACPA) and/or Florida Department of Revenue (DOR): Form DR-420 Certification of Taxable Value
+Forms delivered to the Alachua County Property Appraiser (ACPA) and/or Florida Department of Revenue (DOR):

+Form DR-420 Certification of Taxable Value